Louiseskinner01/project1-lskinner/README.md

 ### User-stories

 - As a visitor, I want to browse available fitness programs so that I can see what the site offers before booking any personal training sessions
+- As a visitor, I want to easily undestand what services and/or produducts ar provided FWL
 - As a user, I want to select a workout plan based on my goals (e.g. strength, flexibility) so that I can have some guidance along my fitness journy
 - As a user, I want access to meal plans and nutrition advice so that I can support my fitness goals with proper diet
 - As a visitor, I want to how the trainers teach so that I can choose a trainer who matches my goals